chae0Park/rfq/Readme.md

                               Gmail Draft
 ```

 ### Design Principle

 RFQ Automation deliberately separates **probabilistic AI tasks** from **deterministic business logic**.

-LLMs are used for tasks such as:
+LLMs are used for:

-* Understanding unstructured RFQ emails
+- Understanding unstructured RFQ emails
-* Converting email content into structured RFQ data
+- Converting email content into structured RFQ data
-* Drafting client communication
+- Drafting client communication

-Deterministic Python logic is used for:
+Deterministic software is used for:

-* RFQ validation
+- RFQ validation
-* Pricing calculations
+- Pricing calculations
-* Cost multipliers
+- Cost multipliers
-* Fees and margins
+- Fees and margins
-* Currency conversion
+- Currency conversion
-* Market benchmark comparison
+- Market benchmark comparison
-* Workflow state handling
+- Workflow state handling

-Final quotation decisions remain behind a **human approval step**.
+- Gmail thread-based RFQ matching

+Humans retain control over:

+- Correcting extracted information
+- Reviewing quotation and benchmark results
+- Approving or rejecting quotations
+- Reviewing client-facing communication

+> **AI interprets.
+Software calculates.
+Humans decide.**

 ---

 ## Key Features

-### AI-powered RFQ Extraction
+### AI-assisted RFQ Extraction

 Incoming RFQ emails are converted into structured data using the OpenAI API with structured outputs.

 Extracted fields include:

-* Country / Countries
+- Country / Countries
-* Sample Size
+- Sample Size
-* Target Audience
+- Target Audience
-* LOI
+- LOI
-* Incidence Rate
+- Incidence Rate
-* Methodology
+- Methodology
-* Timeline
+- Timeline
-* Programming Requirements
+- Programming Requirements
-* Translation Requirements
+- Translation Requirements
-* Languages
+- Languages
-* Rush Requirements
+- Rush Requirements
-* Client Information
+- Client Information
-* Currency
+- Currency

 The system supports RFQ information arriving across multiple emails in the same Gmail thread.

-New information can be merged into the existing RFQ record using the Gmail thread identifier rather than creating a separate RFQ.
+The Gmail thread identifier is used to locate an existing RFQ so that newly provided information can be merged into the same record rather than creating duplicate RFQs.

 ---

-### RFQ Validation & Clarification
+### RFQ Detection, Validation & Clarification

+Incoming emails are first routed through the n8n workflow to determine whether they should enter RFQ processing and whether they belong to an existing RFQ thread.

-Required project information is validated before quotation generation.
+Required project information is then validated before quotation generation.

+When required information is missing:

+1. The missing fields are identified.
+2. Clarification is requested from the client.
+3. The RFQ is marked as `WAITING_FOR_CLIENT`.
+4. Processing pauses while waiting for additional information.
+5. A reply in the same Gmail thread triggers a new workflow execution.
+6. The backend finds the existing RFQ using the Gmail thread identifier.
+7. Newly extracted information is merged into the existing RFQ.
-When required information is missing, the RFQ can be marked as waiting for client information and clarification questions can be generated before the workflow continues.
+8. Once the required information is complete, the RFQ can continue through quotation processing.

-Client replies within the same Gmail thread can be processed and merged into the existing RFQ, allowing incomplete RFQs to be progressively completed.
+This allows incomplete RFQs to be progressively completed without restarting the workflow or creating duplicate requests.

 ---